w4ester/collab_edu_tool/designPlatform.md

 # Self-Advocacy Platform for Students with Disabilities

 ## Overview
-An application designed to help middle and high school students with disabilities advocate for themselves by training the app to their preferences and using it to navigate various scenarios.
+An application designed to help middle and high school students advocate for themselves by training the app to their preferences and using it to navigate various scenarios.

 ## Core Components